EdinburghNLP/mtm19/labs/lab1-nematus/part2.md

 - Adjust the training script to add the lexical model from system 9 (Table 5) of [Sennrich and Zhang (2019)](https://www.aclweb.org/anthology/P19-1021)).

-- Try adjusting some of the parameters to improve translation speed.
+- Try adjusting some of the parameters to improve training speed (you can try this in a separate exp2 directory).
-  It's easy to make translation faster, but what do you think you can change without sacrificing (too much) translation quality?
+  It's easy to make training faster, but what do you think you can change without sacrificing (too much) translation quality?

 - Download a pre-trained version of this model: